 How to Be Your Authentic Self

-It is the obligation of each and every human to align with our souls, recognize its authentic desires, and honor them.
+In fact, it is the moral obligation of every human to align with his soul, recognize its authentic desires, and honor them.

-No authentic desire or passion comes from the brain.
+And lucky for us, humans possess hearts that pave the way to our truth.
+I say this because authentic desires stem from the heart, not the brain.
 The brain is a machine that only has thoughts and is not capable of feelings.
+To highlight the difference:

 - Kate longs to be a mother and can feel this desire deep in her chest.